Chuks-ked/Chuks-ked/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<h1 align="center">Hi 👋, I'm Chukwubuikem Ikedi Jeremiah</h1>

-<h3 align="center">A Web Developer and a Python lover.
-Apart from that, I also love building awesome backend projects and Problem-Solving.❤✌🌟.</h3>
+Hi, I'm Chukwubuikem Ikedi Jeremiah 🙌, a Web Developer and Python lover.
+Apart from that, I also love building awesome backend projects and Problem-Solving.❤✌🌟.

 **Talking about Personal Stuffs:**